-- In the event of an emergency, students may be required to evacuate the building.
-If evacuation is ordered, follow these procedures: - Stay calm, do not rush, and do not panic. - Safely stop your work. - Gather your personal belongings if it is safe to do so. (keys, purses, jackets, cell phones, etc. It may be hours before you are allowed back in the building.) - If safe, close your office door and window, but do not lock them. - If directed by wardens, follow their instructions. - Use the closest emergency exit.
+- Stay calm, do not rush, and do not panic. - Safely stop your work. - Gather your personal belongings if it is safe to do so. (keys, purses, jackets, cell phones, etc. It may be hours before you are allowed back in the building.) - If safe, close your office door and window, but do not lock them. - If directed by wardens, follow their instructions. - Use the closest emergency exit.
 Do not use the elevator. - Proceed to the designated Emergency Assembly point in front of the Holiday Inn on 8th avenue to the west of the Downtown Campus. - Do not re-enter the building or work area until you have been advised by emergency responders that it is safe to do so.